dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/short-lines-unit.md

 ### getShortLines

-Gets the array of `LineSegment` as short lines.
+Gets an array of `LineSegment` objects, each representing a short line detected within the image.

 ```java
 LineSegment[] getShortLines()